yourlabs/playlabs/README.rst

 Configure the server to have not only docker, but also ansible modules to execute the docker module of ansible::

-    playlabs docker,firewall @somehost
+    playlabs docker,firewall,nginx @somehost

-docker and firewall roles will execute on somehost, effectively configuring docker and the firewall.
+docker, firewall and nginx roles will execute on somehost, effectively configuring docker, the firewall and nginx-proxy with letsencrypt companion.

 2. Inventory
 ============